ehavener/sqlit/readme.md

 ### An inner join is preformed using nested loops.

 First, the column definitions are read from the table.
-They're then concatonated to create the new column definition for our join set.
-The indicies of the clause columns (e.g. id and employee id) are stored, as well as their original indicies.
-We then completely iterate through both tables with nested for loops.
-If two column values pass the given expression (in this case just ==), then we allocate space for and construct a new record in our join set.
-This record consists of all other values in the matching records, in line with our concatonated column defs.
+They're then concatenated to create a new column definition for our join set.
+The new horizontal indices of the clause columns (e.g. id and employee id) are stored, as well as their original table indices.
+We then completely iterate through both tables with nested for loops, row by row.
+If two  values pass the given expression (in this case just ==), then we allocate space for and construct a new record in our join set.
+This record consists of all other values in the matching records, their offsets adjusted to match our concatenated column defs.
 The set is then returned to be serialized and output.
+This is approximately O(n^2) where n is every record in both tables which is not great and could certainly be improved upon.

 ### A left (outer) join simply extends an inner join.

 An outer join is preformed by first inner-joining the two tables.
 The inner-join set's records are then iterated though again, and unmatched records from the leftmost table are appended to the end of the set.
+A  real world implementation would probably use a specialized algorithm, one that populates the join's columns individually.
+It may for example, allow the leftmost set's values to bypass the condition and copy them to the set intermittently, sorting them to the end afterwards.
+Another, better alternative would be to store the indicies of unpaired left columns during the inner join to be appended in O(n) afterwards.

 ## Resources